wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 If this metric rises, the TAS API is slowing.
 Response to certain cf CLI commands is slow if request latency is high.

-[//]: # (TODO: Ask Bob if these metrics are the same as in dashboard)
 #### Troubleshooting
-1. Check CPU and memory statistics in Ops Manager.
-2. Check BBS logs for faults and errors that can indicate issues with BBS.
+1. Check BBS logs for faults and errors that can indicate issues with BBS.
-3. Check BBS VM resources.
+2. Check BBS VM resources.
 To find these metrics:
    1. Go to the "TAS: Job Details" dashboard.
    2. Under "Job" dropdown, select "diego_database".
    3. Look at charts "CPU Usage" and "Memory Usage".
-4. If resources are low, try scaling them up.
+3. If resources are low, try scaling them up.
 For example, add more CPUs and memory depending on its CPU memory metrics.
-5. Check VM resources for the TAS backing database, and if they are high, consider vertically scaling them.
-To find these metrics:
+4. Check VM resources for the TAS backing database.
+To find these metrics, go to the "TAS: Platform MySQL" dashboard to check its health.
+If resources are low, try scaling them up.
-   [//]: # (TODO: Ask bob where to find `TAS backing database` metrics)
-   1. Go to the "TAS: Job Details" dashboard.
-   2. Under "Job" dropdown, select "mysql".
-   3. Look at charts "CPU Usage" and "Memory Usage".
-6. If the above steps do not solve the issue, collect a sample of the Diego Cell logs from the BBS VMs and contact VMware Tanzu Support to troubleshoot further.
+5. If the above steps do not solve the issue, collect a sample of the Diego Cell logs from the BBS VMs and contact VMware Tanzu Support to troubleshoot further.

 ## TAS BBS Time to Run LRP Convergence